kerepesi/IntersectionClock/README.md

 Step 3.: Liftover from h19 to hg38 (if it needed), and shift genomic coordinates with 1 (if it needed)

-       -- You have to shift the coordinates if the methylation level files use 0-based genomic coordinates.
+       -- You have to shift the coordinates if the methylation level files use 0-based genomic coordinates (I recommend to check some coordinates in the UCSC Genome Browser)

        $ python MultiLiftOver.py